 There are several laws in the state of Illinois regarding the prevention of, training to prevent, and protection from sexual harassment.
-The Illinois Human Rights Act, enforced by the Illinois Department of Human Rights (IDHR), ensures the right of all employees to work in an environment free of sexual harassment or discrimination [21].
-In 2017, the Illinois Sexual Harassment and Discrimination (SHD) helpline and website were created in order to help inform and guide employees through the sexual harassment reporting process (Resources).
-The state of Illinois also requires that places of business have sexual harassment policies in place in order to protect employees and ease the reporting process [21; 22; 23].
+The Illinois Human Rights Act, enforced by the Illinois Department of Human Rights (IDHR), ensures the right of all employees to work in an environment free of sexual harassment or discrimination [15].
+In 2017, the Illinois Sexual Harassment and Discrimination (SHD) helpline and website were created in order to help inform and guide individuals through the sexual harassment reporting process [17].
+In 2020, the state of Illinois enacted the Workplace Transparency Act (WTA) to address the compliance of employment contracts in discrimination and harassment laws.
+The WTA indicates that it is unlawful to include in any contract or other employment agreement language that prohibits or prevents reporting of harassment allegations or making truthful statements as a condition of employment or continued employment [16].
+The state of Illinois also requires that places of business have sexual harassment policies in place in order to protect employees and ease the reporting process [18].